 Mix-Ins For Consistency

-The easiest way to create a cake frosting is by using store-bought frosting.
+The easiest way to create cake frosting is by using store-bought frosting.
 For this reason, start by scraping the frosting in a mixing bowl and stir it till it is creamy and smooth.
 Then, you can add the mix-ins bit by bit and adjust the flavor.
-With that, stir in half to a cup of sprinkles, toffee bits, chopped nuts, sweetened flaked coconut, or chocolate chips as mix-ins for texture.
+With that, stir in half a cup of sprinkles, toffee bits, chopped nuts, sweetened flaked coconut, or chocolate chips as mix-ins for texture.

 However, keep in mind that these flavorful mix-ins may be chunky or too thick to spread for the cake.
 That is why it is best to beat the store-bought frosting with a stand or hand mixer till it becomes fluffy and light.
 Afterward, fold in smooth additions using a spatula.